-The colic is the only thing that will powder for sachets to use in the bur- tackle a baby without firse considering
+The colic is the only thing that will tackle a baby without first considering the consequences.

 There was no baby in the ark.
 If there had been all the animals would

 Babies know more than we think A. M. arrives, and are sure to wake up.